yaripey/kottans-frontend/README.md

 ![flexboxfroggy](task_responsive_web_design/flexboxfroggy.png)

 I think that responsive design is one of the most crucial parts of front-end development right now and I'm happy that these lessons were included in the course.
 They were extremely informative and easy to pick up.
 And I loved the frog-minigame, frogs are the best :frog:.

+## HTML & CSS Practice
+This was an interesting task for me.
+I tried to make the design as close as possible to the template in the task and did my best in implementing what I learned on this course before.